vyom1611/spring-boot-microservice/README.md

 # Spring Cloud API Gateway with Netflix Eureka and User API

-This application is a simple microservices demo that uses Spring Cloud API Gateway for routing requests, Netflix Eureka for service discovery, and a User API service that handles user-related requests.
+This application is a simple microservices demo that uses Spring Cloud API Gateway for routing requests, Netflix Eureka for service discovery, and a User API service that handles user-related requests for a user management system.

 ## Table of Contents
 1. [Features](#features)